-There are a few facts which an IAS aspirant must know for UPSC 2020.
+There are a few facts that an IAS aspirant must know for UPSC 2024.
 Those facts are in given in a question-answer format in the table below:

 Note: After the election of President is declared null and void, the acts done by the President in his office remain valid even after his removal.